-Aphthona nigriscutis was approved for US release in May 1989.
-From 1989 to 1994, A. nigriscutis has been released in 16 US states: Colorado, Idaho, Iowa, Michigan, Minnesota, Montana, Nebraska, New Mexico, Nevada, North Dakota, Oregon, South Dakota, Utah, Washington, Wisconsin, and Wyoming.
-Established populations are present in all states but Iowa and Michigan, where initial releases were made in 1994.
-In many of these states, A. nigriscutis has been widely distributed throughout spurge-infested counties.
-The insect is also widely established throughout central and western Canada.
+Oberea erythrocephala was approved for US release in November 1979.
+Through 1994, O. erythrocephala has been released in 11 US states: Colorado, Iowa, Minnesota, Montana, Nebraska, North Dakota, Oregon, South Dakota, Washington, Wisconsin, and Wyoming.
+Established populations are present in Colorado, Montana, and North Dakota.
+The status of populations in other states remains uncertain, but initial releases in most were made in 1993 and 1994.
+The insect also has a limited distribution in central and western Canada.